hpramanik/WordApprox/README.md

 - Source and MetaInfo are optional fields
 - MetaInfo: Specifies the column that is required for filtration or answers
 - Multiple Question may have same answer
-- Multiple Answer must not have same question
+- Multiple Answers must not have same question

 - Example TSV file: